 Kara has over fifteen years of nonprofit development experience, including time spent at the Chicago Department of Cultural Affairs, Chicago Foundation for Women, and Storycorps.
 Prior to recently settling in Massachusetts, Kara spent five years as the Executive Director for the Women’s Fund of Greater Chattanooga, Tennessee and served on the Vestry for Thankful Memorial Episcopal Church.
 Originally from the northeast, Kara is thrilled to be back and working as a part of Epiphany’s mighty development team.

-She has an undergraduate degree in Fiction Writing from Columbia College Chicago and a Masters in Nonprofit Administration from North Park University.
+She has an undergraduate degree in Fiction Writing from Columbia College Chicago and a master's degree in Nonprofit Administration from North Park University.

 Kara lives in Braintree with her wife, daughter, host daughter, and their dog and cat.